lilianweng/lil-log/_posts/2020-04-07-the-transformer-family.md

 ![Universal Transformer]({{ '/assets/images/universal-transformer.png' | relative_url }})
 {: style="width: 100%;" class="center"}
 *Fig. 14.
-A simplified illustration of the universal transformer model.
+A simplified illustration of Universal Transformer.
 The encoder and decoder share the same basic recurrent structure.
 But the decoder also attends to final encoder representation $$\mathbf{H}^T$$.
 (Image source: Figure 2 in [Dehghani, et al. 2019](https://arxiv.org/abs/1807.03819))*

-In the adaptive version of universal transformer, the number of recurrent steps $$T$$ is dynamically determined by [adaptive computation time](#adaptive-computation-time-act).
+In the adaptive version of Universal Transformer, the number of recurrent steps $$T$$ is dynamically determined by [ACT](#adaptive-computation-time-act).
 Each position is equipped with a dynamic ACT halting mechanism.
-Once a per-token recurrent block halts, it stops taking more recurrent updates but simply copies the current value to the next step until all the blocks halt, or the model reaches a maximum step limit.
+Once a per-token recurrent block halts, it stops taking more recurrent updates but simply copies the current value to the next step until all the blocks halt or until the model reaches a maximum step limit.

 ## Stabilization for RL (GTrXL)

 The self-attention mechanism avoids compressing the whole past into a fixed-size hidden state and does not suffer from vanishing or exploding gradients as much as RNNs.
-Reinforcement learning tasks can definitely benefit from these traits.
-However, it is quite difficult to train a Transformer even in supervised learning, let alone in the RL context.
-It could be quite challenging to stabilize and train a RL agent by itself using a LSTM model, after all.
+Reinforcement Learning tasks can for sure benefit from these traits. *However*, it is quite difficult to train Transformer even in supervised learning, let alone in the RL context.
+It could be quite challenging to stabilize and train a LSTM agent by itself, after all.

 The **Gated Transformer-XL** (**GTrXL**; [Parisotto, et al. 2019](https://arxiv.org/abs/1910.06764)) is one attempt to use Transformer for RL.
-GTrXL succeeded in stabilizing training with two changes on top of Transformer-XL:
+GTrXL succeeded in stabilizing training with two changes on top of [Transformer-XL](#longer-attention-span-transformer-xl):
 1. The layer normalization is only applied on the input stream in a residual module, but NOT on the shortcut stream.
-A key benefit to this reordering is to allow the original input to flow from the first to the last layer.
+A key benefit to this reordering is to allow the original input to flow from the first to last layer.
 2. The residual connection is replaced with a GRU-style (Gated Recurrent Unit; [Chung et al., 2014](https://arxiv.org/abs/1412.3555)) *gating* mechanism.

 $$